 Others were seriously injured: Mrs. Fred Stephenson, two ribs and an arm broken, a scalp wound and badly bruised; Fred Stephenson, bad cut on the side of his face, scalp wound and bruises; Myron Stephenson, left leg broken below the knee, bruises; Mr. & Mrs. Martin Roth, scalp wounds and bruises.

 A firsthand account from Mrs. Ora Schaffer, who lived a short distance north of the Ridge Township House: “This didn’t seem to be a tornado like the one two years ago.
 It was simply a terrific wind which seemed to come from all directions.
 It had been raining hard and then the hail started.
 The house started to shake.
 I said to my husband, ’We’d better get to the cellar.’
 We grabbed the children and got half way down the cellar when the cellar windows were blown out and the house went entirely off its foundation.”
 (The Van Wert Times, Monday March 29, 1920)

-It was rumored that a piano belonging to the Leplys, east of Van Wert, was picked up by the wind and landed on some power lines.
-It was also reported that the tornado, almost a mile wide, moved a house several feet on its foundation.
+It was reported that a piano belonging to the Leplys, east of Van Wert, was picked up [by the wind or just picked up? not sure] and put on a pile of wreckage.
+(The Van Wert Times, Monday March 29, 1920) It was also reported that the tornado, almost a mile wide, moved a house several feet on its foundation.